nwjs/node/doc/api/cli.md

 2. The V8 flags and CPU features are compatible with that of the binary that generates the snapshot.

-If they don't match, Node.js would refuse to load the snapshot and exit with 1.
+If they don't match, Node.js refuses to load the snapshot and exits with status code 1.

 ### `--test`